physionetchallenges/physionetchallenges.github.io/2019/results/index.md

 ## Hakathon results

-The scores of the hakathon for the teams and entry code are available in the table below.
+The ranks of the teams in hakathon are available in the table below.

 |Rank|Team name                    |Team members|
 |----|-----------------------------|------------|